April 25, 2025 | Vol. 54, Issue 8

 DOCS for GAZA: From left, Dr. Yipeng Ge; Dr. Ghassan Abu-Sittah (on screen); Dr. Thaer Ahmad; and moderator Lea Sinno, a project manager at the Harvard Humanitarian Initiative.
 Photo by Adam Smith

-None of these themes seemed lost on the doctors – Yipeng Ge, a family physician; Ghassan Abu-Sittah, a renowned plastic surgeon; Thaer Ahmad, an emergency physician; and moderator Lea Sinno, a project manager at the Harvard Humanitarian Initiative.
-Nor did any of the doctors – the first three of whom had served in hospitals in Gaza over the past year and a half – let the destruction of the day go unnoticed.
+None of these themes seemed lost on the doctors – Yipeng Ge, a family physician; Ghassan Abu-Sittah, a plastic surgeon; Thaer Ahmad, an emergency physician; and moderator Lea Sinno, a project manager at the Harvard Humanitarian Initiative.
+Nor did any of the doctors – the first three of whom had served for periods of time in hospitals in Gaza over the past year and a half – let the destruction of the day go unnoticed.
 To them, it was yet another devastating blow in an 18-month-long series of blows to the already decimated Palestinian health care infrastructure.
-Thought the Israeli government claimed that it was targeting a command and control center at the location run by Hamas, that group denied Israel’s claims, according to press reports.
+Though the Israeli government claimed that it was targeting a command and control center at the location run by Hamas, that group denied Israel’s claims, according to press reports.
 Hamas was responsible for the Oct.
-7 2023 attacks inside Israel that Israeli forces say justifies its ongoing raid on Gaza that has killed at least many tens of thousands of Palestinians and flattened vast areas of land, including homes, health care centers, schools and other infrastructure.
+7 2023 attacks inside Israel that Israeli forces say justifies its ongoing raid on Gaza that has killed at least many tens of thousands of Palestinians and flattened vast areas of land, including neighborhoods, health care centers, schools and other infrastructure.

 The doctors, who were that day speaking at the April 13 Arab Conference at Harvard, described the horrifying realities of the ongoing Israeli bombardment and what they saw: starvation, disease, pain, and death.

 They also described the early signals that convinced them the war was a “genocidal” campaign from the start: the attack on health care facilities; the blocking of food, water and supplies; and the demolition of everything needed to live normally.
-They also described facing bias and institutional silencing – for example Ge was temporarily suspended from the University of Ottawa and reprimanded by the Canadian Medical Association over his social media posts – and the failures of the international humanitarian system.
-How could Western help take on the impossible task of saving Palestinians amid an overwhelming onslaught it was also supporting and in some cases financing? they asked.
+They also described facing bias and institutional silencing — for example Ge was temporarily suspended from the University of Ottawa and was reprimanded by the Canadian Medical Association over his social media posts – and the failures of the international humanitarian system.
+How could Western help take on the impossible task of saving Palestinians amid an overwhelming onslaught that it was also supporting and in some cases financing? they asked.

 “As a community, as a world, we have failed in this genocide,” said Ge, who traveled to the conference from Canada.
 Ge, who has been an outspoken advocate of Palestinians and indigenous peoples in North America, was profiled in the Sampan in February.

 Speaking just weeks after the Trump Administration gutted much of United States Agency for International Development and moved to formally dissolve the agency, Abu-Sittah declared, “We’re witnessing the end of the humanitarian sector.”
+Additionally, he criticized the existing sources of aid as denying Palestinians’ agency.

 “What we need is not charity, but solidarity,” said the doctor.